JedsadaACP/AIEAT_Internship/User_Manual.md

 ### Step 3: Set Your Keywords

-> ⚠️ **Critical prerequisite — do this before scraping.** Keywords are the filter the scraper uses to decide which articles to keep.
+> WARNING: **Critical prerequisite - do this before scraping.** Keywords are the filter the scraper uses to decide which articles to keep.
 If your keyword list is empty, **zero articles will be saved**.

 1. While still in **User Config**, scroll down to the **"Keywords"** section.
 2. Add keywords relevant to your profile.
 For Finance, examples include:
    - `Stock Market`, `Revenue`, `Acquisition`, `GDP`, `Interest Rate`, `Earnings`
-3. Each keyword you add acts as an OR filter — an article is saved if it contains **any** of your keywords.
+3. Each keyword you add acts as an OR filter - an article is saved if it contains **any** of your keywords.
-4. Click **Save** to confirm your keywords.
+4. Keywords are saved automatically as you add them.

-> **Tip:** Start with 5–10 broad keywords, then refine based on what articles you actually get.
+> **Tip:** Start with 5-10 broad keywords, then refine based on what articles you actually get.

 ---